21AJA/AI-Chatbot/README.md

-# AI-Chatbot-
+# AI-Chatbot
-This is an AI chatbot designed to assist you with information about my website.
+This AI chatbot is designed to assist you with information about my website.
 You can ask any questions and get your queries resolved.